A Different Mindset

 The KOX00065 data was analyzed with the Rational Numbers search program both with and without the TFA ions at 69 and 113.
 The Rational Numbers search program found aconitic acid as the best match in both cases but could not distinguish trans and cis isomers.
 Run time was 2 to 3 seconds for the search software.
 The data was also analyzed with the Excel Add-In both with and without the TFA ions at 69 and 113.
 Without the extraneous ions, the only two partitions found both had very high scores, attributed to the excellent mass accuracy of the data.
 With the two extraneous ions included, the scores of the two correct partitions (partitions 3 and 5) were much lower.
 Although these extraneous ions are fortunately not very common, the Excel Add-In checks for some of the problematic extraneous ions that may be present in spectra at the beginning of every analysis.

 This "spectrum" is actually a set of 28 positive ion mode MS/MS spectra.
 The search software can now input a single mgf (Mascot) formatted chromatogram and analyze all of the MS/MS spectra in the chromatogram.
-Alternatively, you can specify only analyzing some of the most intense spectra.
 This search approach is so fast that the identifications can be made as rapidly as you can generate MS/MS spectra on your instrument.
-Please watch the 5 minute YouTube video here.
+Please watch the 10 minute YouTube video here.

 "Ambiguity and Chance"